joric/mitosis/README.md

 ## Debugging

-Unfortunately, neither nRF51822 nor ST-Link V2 have SWO pin for printf ([there is no tracing hardware in the nRF51 series](https://devzone.nordicsemi.com/f/nordic-q-a/1875/nrf51822---debug-output-via-j-link-swo)), so I had to use UART for debugging.
+Neither nRF51822 nor ST-Link V2 have SWO pin for printf ([there is no tracing hardware in the nRF51 series](https://devzone.nordicsemi.com/f/nordic-q-a/1875/nrf51822---debug-output-via-j-link-swo)), so I had to use UART.
+You only need ONE pin to print messages via UART (e.g. using Arduino IDE Serial Monitor).
-You only need ONE pin to print messages via UART (I set up pin 19 as TX_PIN_NUMBER on the Mitosis and use Arduino IDE Serial Monitor).
+There are no free broken out pins on the Mitosis so I've temporarily used pin 19 (bottom right key) as TX_PIN_NUMBER and it worked just fine.

 ## Schematics